THE classical Mexico tour. In 13 days from Mexico City to the Caribbean with unique destinations and amazing nature experiences. Duration: 13 days.

 Day 1 - Arrival

-After your arrival in Mexico City you will be expected by an employee who will take you to your hotel in the center of the metropolis.
+After your arrival in Mexico City, you will be expected by an employee who will take you to your hotel in the center of the metropolis.
 Depending on the traffic you may the transfer will take between 20 and 40 minutes.

 Day 2 - Citytour

-Today between 8:30 am (Hotel Metropol or Casa Blanca) and 9:00 am (Hotel Hampton Inn Suites) you will meet your English speaking guide for a walking tour around the historical center.
+Today between 8:30 am (Hotel Metropol or Casa Blanca) and 9:00 am (Hotel Hampton Inn Suites), you will meet your English speaking guide for a walking tour around the historical center.
 You will see the Palacio de Bellas Artes and the main post office, both art works of the architect Adamo Boari.
 The main square Zocalo is dominated by the Cathedral and the president´s palace.
 Around noon you will go by bus to the Anthropological Museum (entrance not included) where you will learn about Mexican cultures of the present and past.
 Later the round trip will take you through the quarter of Condesa and back to your hotel.

 Day 3 - Pyramids of Teotihuacan

 The pyramids of Teotihuacan, founded more than 2000 years ago, are located approximately 60 km northeast of Mexico City and are the most impressive cultural heritage of Mexico.
 You will visit the sun and the moon Pyramid and admire the Palace of Quetzalpapalotl.
 After lunch in a typically Mexican restaurant (not included in the price), you will visit the Basilica of Guadalupe.
-The temple of the "brown Madonna", who is celebrated on the 12th of December by millions of Mexicans, is the largest and most important sanctuary in Mexco.
+The temple of the "Brown Virgin", who is celebrated on the 12th of December by millions of Mexicans, is the largest and most important sanctuary in Mexco.

 Day 4 - Puebla & Oaxaca